witneyjs/witney/README.md

 -------

-Read docs/getting_started.md to learn how to start using Witney for your next projects.
+Read [Getting started](http://www.witneyjs.com/getting_started.html) to learn how to start using Witney for your next projects.